 Lisa was a teacher and then became a principal in the Seattle Public School District.
 She devoted 25 years of her life teaching, administrating and advocating for the disadvantaged children and youth that she served.
 Upon leaving Seattle Public Schools in 2001, Lisa went on to open her own school The United Interdenominational Holiness Academy of Excellence in Tacoma, Washington.
-She now serves as an Educational Consultant and supports parents and children in public and private schools free of charge.
-Lisa’s background allows her to troubleshoot problematic situations in the classroom and provide advocacy for parents who do not posses the needed skills to assist their own children.
+She now serves as an Assistant Director and Educational Consultant and supports parents and children in public and private schools free of charge.
+Lisa’s background allows her to troubleshoot problematic situations in the classroom and provide advocacy for parents who do not possess the necessary skills to assist their own children.

-As the Outreach Pastor of New Covenant Pentecostal Tabernacle, the Macklins expanded their vision of service and took over the Prison Ministry in 1997.
-We currently serve in three prisons on a monthly basis.
-They are: Mission Creek Correction Center in Belfair, WA, Monroe (Twin Rivers) Correction Center in Monroe, WA and the Federal Detention Center in Sea Tac, WA.
+The Macklins expanded their vision of service and took over the Prison Ministry in 1997.
+We currently serve in several prisons on a monthly basis

 Monthly visitations allow for spiritual impartation into their lives along with the message they are never alone.

 It is our goal to remain visibly supportive of them and to demonstrate a caring and nurturing environment at each service.